 Meet David Ciucevich

-As a passionate Beatles fan, David performs as a singer, rhythm guitarist, and clarinetist in various Beatles “sound-a-like” groups and solo at venues including the FestForBeatlesFans (NJ) and Kent (OH) Beatlefest.
+As a passionate Beatles fan, David performs as singer, rhythm guitarist, and clarinetist in both Beatles “sound-a-like” groups and solo at venues including the FestForBeatlesFans (NJ) and Kent (OH) Beatlefest and has created and presented many talks on The Beatles and their music.

 A native of Savannah, GA, David holds a MM with a Double Degree in Clarinet Performance and Music History from the University of Northern Colorado and a BM in Clarinet from Georgia Southern University.
 His clarinet teachers include legendary Cleveland Orchestra clarinetists Robert Marcellus and Theodore Johnson and their students Mark Nuccio and Bil Jackson.
 His voice teachers include Tim Culver, Claudia Friedlander, and Heidi Skok.
 David’s first cousin is the beloved American lyricist, singer, and composer Johnny Mercer.